Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    Upward movement prohibited

-Accordingly, if the limit switch prohibiting downward movement is activated during movement, the :guilabel:`🟢 Downward Enable` indicator becomes inactive – :numref:`Downward movement prohibited`.
+Accordingly, if the limit switch prohibiting downward movement is activated during movement, the :guilabel:`🟢 Downward Enable` indicator becomes inactive – `Downward movement prohibited`.
-In this state, no downward movement of the crane is allowed, and a short upward movement is required until the MS worm is cantered – :numref:`Active indicators in following state`.
+In this state, no downward movement of the crane is allowed, and a short upward movement is required until the MS worm is cantered – `Active indicators in following state`.

 .. _Downward movement prohibited:
 .. figure:: ../../_img/Regular-operations/downward-prohibited.png